MTahaFarrukh/Pongiverse/README.md

 Requirements for the code to run:
 You need to set up raylib on your pc/laptop and if you are running the code on your vs make sure the raylib files are in the folder where your game's code is
+The code is available in the following file : Pongwithbossters.c